Since 2003, our lawyers have represented scores of individuals before domestic and international human rights tribunals.

 Litigating with a Global Perspective

 In addition to vindicating individual claims, we've tried to use our cases to establish and strengthen the law's protection for everyone.
 By using decisions from one tribunal to argue a case in front of another, we've tried to replicate successes and share lessons across borders.
-We also regularly submit third-party interventions for cases brought by other legal teams when the cases involve issues that lie within our expertise.
+We also submit third-party interventions in cases involving issues that lie within our expertise, and provide expert advice and support to lawyers engaged in litigation and case-building within national court systems.

 While we seek advances in jurisprudence, we understand that a single ruling from a court may not be sufficient to end deep-rooted injustices.
 We believe strategic litigation must be grounded in the struggles of local communities and linked to complementary efforts to bring about change.